Kroshkazavr/Encryption-Decryption/README.md

 # Encryption-Decryption
 Command-line project for making the ciphertext and encrypt the ciphertext.
 JetBrains Academy_Hiperskill.
 To start a program you should write for example "java Main -mode enc -key 5 -data "Welcome to hyperskill!" in command-line.
+The output will be: \jqhtrj%yt%m~ujwxpnqq&.

 ## The program parses arguments from command-line:
 - mode (enc - encryption or dec - decryption),